swiss-art-research-net/skkg-pipeline/README.md

 * ingest-object-items:                        Ingests the object items into the triplestore
 * ingest-ontologies:                          Ingests the ontologies into individual named Graphs
 * ingest-person-items:                        Ingests the person items into the triplestore
+* ingest-platform-data:                       Ingests the data used for the operation of the platform
 * perform-mapping-for-multimedia-items:       Performs the mapping for the multimedia items
 * perform-mapping-for-object-items:           Performs the mapping for the object items
 * perform-mapping-for-person-items:           Performs the mapping for the person items